Dharmik79/eth_global/README.md

 - **Overview**: The Home page serves as the landing page of the platform, where users can discover and browse through various events listed.
 - **Features**:
   - **Event List**: Displays all the available events with essential details like name, date, and location.
-  - **Search and Filter**: Users can search for events or apply filters based on categories such as event type, location, and date.
-  - **Navigation**: Easy access to other sections of the platform like My Events and Create Event.

 ### My Events Page